'Evans deflated but beleaguered Baraclough is still building'

 Throughout it all, the Northern Ireland manager's mantra has remained the same.
 Be it in pre-match or post-match media briefings, he has insisted that he is building towards Euro qualification and that his managerial performance should be judged on that.

-The former under-21s boss has regularly referred to the number of young players he is giving vital senior international experience to, and that he had no choice but to do that in the June window.
+The former under-21s boss has regularly referred to the number of young players he is giving vital senior international experience, and said he had no choice but to do that in the June window.

 Most importantly, however, has been his firm stance that he is the right man to take the team forward.
-Despite very obvious pressure from supporters, as well as the increased media scrutiny that has inevitably accompanied that, he has remained resolute that there is no need for him to be considering his position.
+Despite very obvious pressure from supporters, as well as the inevitable increased media scrutiny, he has remained resolute that there is no need for him to be considering his position.

-What next for Northern Ireland after challenging window?
+What next for NI after challenging window?

-International windows generally tend to produce a number of talking points, but this one just finished has been one of the most eventful in recent years, largely due to off-field issues.
+International windows generally tend to produce a number of talking points, but this last one has been one of the most eventful in recent years, largely due to off-field issues.

 The manager's future and the team's bid to stave off relegation were expected to dominate the agenda before the emergence of a social media storm.
 Kyle Lafferty was withdrawn from the squad on Friday after his club Kilmarnock launched an investigation into an alleged sectarian remark by the striker in a video that emerged on social media.